CLIMB KILIMANJARO IN 2025/2026 – THE ULTIMATE CHALLENGE AWAITS YOU!

 Habitat: Heath

-Meal Plan: Breakfast, Lunch and Dinner
+Meal Plan: Breakfast, Lunch, and Dinner

-Hiking Time: 3-4 hours
+Time: 5–6 hours

 Habitat: Alpine Desert